rcbops/pytest-rpc/README.rst

 Contributing
 ------------

-See `CONTRIBUTING.rst`_ for more details on developing for the Zigzag project.
+See `CONTRIBUTING.rst`_ for more details on developing for the "pytest-rpc" project.

 Credits
 -------